Alberta chief medical examiner Dr. Elizabeth Brooks-Lim resigns | CBC News

 Body-dragging controversy

-Brooks-Lim was directly involved in a controversy in September that demonstrated what critics called a clear lack of respect to decedents.
+Brooks-Lim was directly involved in a controversy in September that critics called a clear lack of respect to decedents.

 CBC News revealed the OCME was storing an influx of bodies on the floor of a rented, refrigerated semi-trailer — visible from a nearby public street — as the office grappled with a shortage of storage space.